oracle-samples/oracle-db-examples/sqldeveloper/extension/README.md

 ### Contents

 * [Set Up / Tutorial](./setup.md) - A step by step guide to building your first extension and check for updates bundle.

+* [Managing Extensions](./ManagingExtensions.md) - How to add, disable, and remove extensions.

 * ["Simple" User Extensions (XML)](xml)